ValJav/projetAngular/README.md

 # Enigma

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+It's a simple website working with a json-server to emulate the backend.
+You can post new enigmas and solve them ou delete them.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `json-server --watch enigmes.json` to set the backend.

 ## Code scaffolding